About me

 2020-2023

-In 2020 the company decided to rebuild "from scratch" a modern version of its product and I was assigned to this new team as front end engineer.
-Basically the old product had problems related to web performances (bad Pagespeed scores) and tech debt.
+In 2020, the company decided to rebuild its main product from scratch.
+I joined this new team as front end engineer.
+Our goal was to improve performance and reduce technical debt.
 Since the software was 10 years old, and it was developed from a lot of people, the architecture and the quality of the code became a mess.
 So our goal was to improve these two aspects and we started by choosing a new fresh modern stack:

-In addition to the new stack, we also applied techniques like: Critical CSS, code splitting, dynamic loading of chunks and Intersection Observer, to improve TBT, FCP and CLS and to serve as less files as possibile.
+We also implemented advanced optimization techniques such as: Critical CSS, code splitting, dynamic loading of chunks and Intersection Observer, to improve TBT, FCP and CLS and to serve as less files as possibile.
 Essentially the idea was to provide and load only the mandatory resources and download all the rest in an asynchronous way.

 Career break (2024)